martinandersson/nomagichttp/README.md

 # NoMagicHTTP

-NoMagicHTTP is an asynchronous server-side Java library used to receive HTTP requests and respond to them.
+NoMagicHTTP is an asynchronous Java HTTP server.
+It is embedded in your application as a library with zero external configuration.

-The NoMagicHTTP library strives to offer an elegant and powerful API that is just about as fast and scalable as any fully JDK-based HTTP server implementation could possibly be.
+The NoMagicHTTP server strives to offer an elegant and powerful API that is just about as fast and scalable as any fully JDK-based HTTP server could possibly be.

-Best of all, this library is designed around the firmly held opinion that all forms of magic are evil.
-Annotations and "beans" will never be a part of the library, only developer joy and productivity.
+Best of all, the API is designed around the firmly held opinion that all forms of magic are evil.
+Annotations, "beans" and God-like "context" objects will never be a part of the server.
+The top priority of this project is to deliver killer JavaDocs, developer joy and productivity.

-**WARNING: This project is fresh out of the oven and probably not very useful at the moment.
-Please become an early contributor and join the fight to rid the world of magic!**
+**WARNING:** This project is fresh out of the oven and probably not very useful at the moment.
+An HTTP compatibility matrix can be inferred from the author's notes and planned future work in [PLANNING.md][0-1].

+Please become an early contributor and join the fight to rid the world of magic!

+[0-1]: PLANNING.md

 ## Getting started

-The intent of this project is to be primarily documented through javadoc of an API that is _discoverable_ and intuitive.
+The intent of this project is to be primarily documented through JavaDoc of an API that is _discoverable_ and intuitive.
 A good start to read about core Java types and the architecture is the [package-info.java][1-1] file of `alpha.nomagichttp`.